-This section describes only those instruments and controls which are unique to Winnebago motor homes.
+This section describes only those instruments and controls which are unique to this motor home.
 For complete information regarding all other equipment, controls and instructions, consult the chassis manual or the equipment manufacturer's information provided in your Motor Home Operation Manual.
 In addition, some items described may be optional or unavailable on your vehicle.